 A new all-pink restaurant in Melbourne has caused a stir on social media

 Pink.
 The Restaurant.
-That’s the name of a new restaurant opening on Swanston Street in Melbourne’s CBD next week.
+That’s the name of a new restaurant now open on Swanston Street in Melbourne’s CBD.

 Everything from the floor to the booths, lamps, window frames and ceilings is pink.
 Even the health-focussed Mediterranean-inspired food is pink, with pizza bases coloured with beetroot.